 ᔥTri-fuel Engine Conversion for biogas use, part 2 | Gas & Coal Videos

 CHP and Biogas Engines

-The use of biogas engines in combination with use of the steam produced, as a lower grade heat source continues to feature in the news, with Clarke Energy also active in that area, as follows:
+The use of biogas engines in combination with the use of the steam produced, as a lower grade heat source, continues to feature in the news, with Clarke Energy also active in that area, as follows:

 Clarke Energy is assisting Agrivert to produce renewable energy from Oxfordshire Council’s waste.
 Agrivert’s new Wallingford Anaerobic digestion facility is helping to deliver a sustainable solution to both waste treatment and renewable energy production in Oxfordshire.
 The anaerobic digester processes food waste collected from Oxfordshire County Council and other local sources and produces biogas, a renewable fuel.
 The biogas is used in a combined heat and power (CHP) plant, achieving fuel efficiency in excess of 84%.

 ᔥClarke Energy speeds Agrivert in producing renewable power in … [Broken Link removed]

 Finally, we have some pictures of biogas engines around the world.
 Here we see James Callaghan in the engine room of the Maryland Farms biogas operation near Lindsay, Ontario.

 Muck to Brass – Agrivert to Renewable Power Production